Zorro-amarillo/nodejs2025Q2-service/README.md

 npm run docker:prod:up         # start (without build)
 ```

-2. Database migrations are applied automatically on startup.

-3. App will start on http://localhost:4000 (port 4000 as default).
+2. App will start on http://localhost:4000 (port 4000 as default).

+## 🔄 Automated Database Setup

+**When you build the image (one-time):**
+- Prisma Client is generated and included in the image

+**Every time you start a container:**
+- Database migrations are automatically applied
+- Application starts ready to use

+It means zero manual database setup required.

-**Manual operations (if needed):**
+## ⚙️ Manual operations (if needed)

 Use shell access for manual operations:

 ```
-npm run shell:api:dev
+npm run shell:api:dev     # dev mode shell
+# OR
+npm run shell:api:prod    # prod mode shell
 ```
 In the opened shell:
   - to apply migrations enter the following command